-Good to know that if a library (i.e. the included model) is changed, it has to be included again into the model after deletion or refreshed.
+If a library (i.e. the included model) is changed, it has to be included again into the model after deletion or refreshed.
 After including the library the model has to be closed so that its new constraints will be available for evaluating.